kartrr/aqa-youtrack/README.md

 This repository contains an end-to-end (**E2E**) test automation framework designed to test the user interface of the **YouTrack Cloud application**, with the live target instance available at **[karter.youtrack.cloud](https://karter.youtrack.cloud)**

-The primary goal of this project is to serve as a learning exercise, demonstrating and implementing modern best practices in web automation using **TypeScript** and **Playwright**.
+The primary goal of this project is to serve as a learning exercise, demonstrating and implementing modern best practices in web automation using **TypeScript** and **Playwright** and **Allure Reporting**.

 Tests Results: [GitHub Pages](https://kartrr.github.io/aqa-youtrack/)